-Changes from 7.6 to 8.0
+Changes from 7.0.2 to 8.0

-Table 32 lists the configuration options that:

-- Are new or changed in the 8.0 release of T-Server - Have been added or changed since the most recent 7.6 release of this document

-If a configuration option has been replaced with another that enables the same functionality, the new option name and its location in this chapter are noted.
+For reference, Table 32 lists configuration options that changed between the 7.0.2 release and the 8.0 release of this T-Server.
+If a configuration option has been replaced with another that enables the same functionality, the new option name and location in this chapter are noted.

-Table 32: Changes from 7.6 to 8.0
+Table 32: Changes from 7.0.2 to 8.0

-Option Name Details T-Server Section sync-emu-acw Introduced in 8.0.
-See description on page 259. agent-only-private- calls Introduced in 8.0.
-See description on page 257. agent-logout-on- unreg Introduced in 8.0.
-See description on page 262.
+Option Name Details T-Server Section accept-dn-type Introduced in 8.0.
+See description on page 230. agent-emu-login-on-call Introduced in 8.0.
+See description on page 231.